 Over the last two years, LDI Fellows have published more than 20 studies on Medicare Advantage (MA), the fast-growing alternative to traditional Medicare, on issues ranging from racial disparities to the program’s high costs for taxpayers.

-Here’s a rundown of recent work by LDI Fellows.
+Here’s a rundown of recent work by LDI Fellows:

 Equity

-Eric Roberts, PhD: Racial and Ethnic Disparities in Satisfaction with Healthcare Access and Affordability in Medicare Advantage vs. Traditional Medicare
+Racial and Ethnic Disparities in Satisfaction with Healthcare Access and Affordability in Medicare Advantage vs. Traditional Medicare

 MA was associated with smaller Hispanic-white disparities in satisfaction with out-of-pocket costs among non-dual-eligible beneficiaries, and smaller Black-white disparities in satisfaction with specialist access among dual-eligible beneficiaries.
 For other outcomes, MA was not associated with smaller disparities, reflecting pervasive inequities in satisfaction with care regardless of the type of Medicare coverage.